 The diesel engines are the most frugal, and the lower power 148bhp diesel found in the Sport 35 TDI will reach 48.7mpg on a WLTP test.
 The punchiest 187bhp diesel engine is capable of returning 40.4mpg - thanks to the 4x4 penalty.

-CO2 ratings are lowest for the 148bhp 35 TDI engine with the automatic S tronic gearbox will emit 152g/km of CO2, although the seven-speed S tronic-equipped 35 TFSI petrol isn’t far behind at 162g/km in the Q3 Sport entry model.
+CO2 ratings across the range are average at best.
+The 148bhp 35 TDI engine with the automatic S tronic gearbox is the cleanest option at 152g/km, although the 35 TFSI Sport auto version isn’t far behind producing 162g/km of CO2.
 The same engine with manual gears emits 157g/km.

 The highest ratings are unsurprisingly for the 40 TFSI and 45 TFSI which emit 208 and 205g/km respectively in top Vorsprung spec.

 The entry-level 35 TFSI in Technik specification falls into group 23 for insurance, which should mean reasonable premiums.
 Moving up through the range brings significantly more expensive insurance costs, however.
 The 227bhp 45 TFSI, in fashionable S line trim, sees a rise to group 33, while the same car with the top Vorsprung equipment level is in group 36.

 Those spending between £50k-£60k on the RS Q3 model probably won't be put off by group 41-42 insurance.

 The Audi Q3 will hold onto a decent chunk of its original value, with both the standard and Sportback models retaining around 48% of their original value over three years and 36,000 miles of ownership.
 Diesel versions tend to fare slightly worse, overall, than petrol cars, but only by a fraction.

 - 1Audi Q3 reviewThe Audi Q3 is a BMW X1 rival that has bags of style, impressive tech and makes a great all-rounder